rosafilgueira/Spark_EDDIE_TextMining/README.md

 ### Copy the scripts and folders of this repository in your $HOME directory

 In your $HOME directory you need to have the following:
-* spark-2.4.0-bin-hadoop2.7 directory
+* spark-2.4.0-bin-hadoop2.7
 * bash_scripts
 * spark_conf
-* PBS-jobs for configuring the Spark Cluster: sparkcluster_and_driver.job, sparkcluster.job
+* PBS-jobs for configuring the Spark cluster: sparkcluster_and_driver.job, sparkcluster.job
 * PBS-jobs for submmitng Spark applications/queries: spark-driver-Pi.job, spark-driver-textming.job
 * Scripts for running Spark applications: spark-interactive-textmining.sh, spark-interactive-Pi.sh, spark-Pi.sh, spark-textmining.sh
-* Script for stopping spark cluster (usually no needed): spark_stop.sh
+* Script for stopping Spark cluster (usually no needed): spark_stop.sh

 IDEA: